 We finally consider $r_{\rm g}$.
 For a randomly chosen edge $(i, j) \in E$ between vertices $i$ and $j$, we consider Case III and Case IV for the states of $\partial j \backslash i$.
-Their probabilities are defined as $Q_3$ and $Q_4$, respectively, which can be viewed as the cavity counterpart of marginal probability $P_3$ and $P_4$, respectively.
-Following Eqs.(\ref{eq:P3}) - (\ref{eq:P4-simplified}) for the derivation of $P_3$ and $P_4$, we lay down expressions for $Q_3$ and $Q_4$ as
+Their probabilities are defined as $Q_3$ and $Q_4$, respectively, which can be viewed as the cavity counterpart of marginal probabilities $P_3$ and $P_4$, respectively.
+Following equations (\ref{eq:P3}) - (\ref{eq:P4-simplified}) for the derivation of $P_3$ and $P_4$, we lay down expressions for $Q_3$ and $Q_4$ as